Sometimes it can be difficult to determine what is best for your child.

 Keep checking back as new items and features will be added regularly.

-These links will take you to external sites.
+These links will take you to external sites and external booklets and information.
 Habilitation VI UK takes no responsibility for content and does not necessarily endorse the views presented on these sites.
+However they offer you a guide as to some of the services available.
+Please ensure you contact your local services for information on local provision.

 Find specialist information on the website http://www.rnib.org.uk